 What Software Do Proofreaders Use?

-As part of my training to become a professional proofreader, I learned about the basic software proofreaders use.
-I also did additional research and found software that makes proofreading easier and improves my job performance.
+As part of my training to become a proofreader, I learned about the basic software proofreaders use.
+I also explored additional tools that improve proofreaders’ accuracy, efficiency, and consistency.

-The majority of proofreaders do most of their work using Track Changes in Microsoft Word.
-Some proofreaders also use the Suggesting feature in Google Docs or PDF markup tools in Adobe PDF editor.
+Most proofreaders work primarily in Microsoft Word using Track Changes.
+Some proofreaders also use the Suggesting feature in Google Docs or PDF markup tools in Adobe Acrobat.
 A proofreader may also choose to employ Grammarly, PerfectIt, or both.

-Let’s examine these software options to discover what they do and how much they cost.
-I’ll also discuss some of the pros and cons of these software products.
+Let’s explore these proofreading tools to see what they do and how much they cost.
+I’ll also discuss the pros and cons of these products.

 Basic Software for Proofreaders